All Project Workshop Research Performance

 Active Listening

-Interactive visual installation, March 2025
+Interactive visual installation, June 2025

 Are your devices listening to you?
 This is worrisome question remains in our minds, especially when after random conversations appear terribly targeted advertisements on our devices.